bhagvatiB/go-rest-yaml/README.md

     - ## logger/

     This is where we initialise our logger to be used through out the application to maintain a log file for trouble shooting if necessry.
+    Application logger file will be stored at ${GOPATH}/application.log

     - ## model/